NoRedInk/elm-assets-loader/README.md

 ### localPath (optional)

 - Function to transform tagged strings to a path that can be resolved by webpack.
-  For example, you may want to tag URL paths that are not locally resolvable by themselves, so that your code works without being webpacked.
+  For example, you may want to tag URL paths, which may not be resolvable to a filesystem path, so that your code works without being webpacked.

   ```elm
   star = AssetPath "/public/images/star.png"